 - This is not required, but it definitely gives the pillow cover a sturdier hand

 Memory Pillow – SUPPLY LIST

-- Serger (not required, but recommended) I use the Brother 1034D.
+- Serger (not required, but recommended) I recommend the Juki MO 1000.

 - Cotton Thread (I recommend Aurifil 50 wt)

 - Acrylic Ruler

 - Sharp Fabric Scissors (this is my favorite brand)

 - Large Cutting Mat